SpenceKonde/ATTinyCore/README.md

-Fork of TCWORLD core.
+Fork of TCWORLD core, ported to 1.6.0

-Will be ported to 1.6.x to bring 1.6.x support for 861/167/88, so I can migrate off of 1.0.6.
+Motivation was that this core has support for 167/861/88.

+TCWORLD readme:

 BETA Arduino 1.0+ core for ATTiny's